Women’s coworking space The Wing is expanding into media

 The Wing announced its first podcast, No Man’s Land, today.
 The series centers on historic women, specifically “rule breakers and names that may not have made headlines,” says cofounder Audrey Gelman.
 It’s described as a more feminist take on “Stuff I Missed in History Class,” with subjects spanning a 1920s Harlem “gangstress” to Gold Rush Era “lady pickpockets.”
 Produced by Pineapple Street Media (whose founder Jenna Weiss Berman is a Wing member), the six-episode series will launch this fall with host Alexis Coe, The Wing’s in-house historian.

-“History podcasts are one of my favorite genre podcasts and there isn’t a women’s-focused offering out there,” says Gelman, noting The Wing’s place in women’s history.
+“History podcasts are one of my favorite genre podcasts and there isn’t a women’s-focused offering out there [like this],” says Gelman, noting The Wing’s place in women’s history.
 Female-only clubs boast a strong legacy: At one point in the 1930s, there were over 600 such groups in New York City and 5,000 nationwide.

 The news coincides with the second issue of The Wing’s biannual magazine, also dubbed No Man’s Land.
 Comedian Jessica Williams graces the cover, while contents include a mishmash of both news-oriented and lifestyle features.